olivaalbert1/resTable/README.md

 **Running the project:**
 Start the development server: `npm run dev`

+**TODO:**
+Add loading, error states and spinner, empty state, accordion in the hours and dark / light mode

 **Contributing:**
 Contributions are welcome.
 Please open an issue to discuss new features or improvements.